 3. What are the risks of hypothyroidism?

-There are few risks associated with hypothyroidism.
-The first is that you may not be getting the right amount of the thyroid hormone.
-This can lead to a number of problems such as weight gain, fatigue, hair loss, cold intolerance and depression.
-Second, if hypothyroidism is left untreated, it can lead to an increased risk of heart disease and osteoporosis .
+There are a few risks associated with hypothyroidism.
+The first is that you may not be getting the right amount of thyroid hormone.
+This can lead to several problems, such as weight gain, fatigue, hair loss, cold intolerance and depression.
+Second, if hypothyroidism is left untreated, it can increase the risk of heart disease and osteoporosis.
 Finally, hypothyroidism can also lead to infertility.